 Finally, the Portal contains annual and monthly maps based on Automatic Identification System (AIS) data that reveal fishing vessel traffic patterns.
 Since 2002, large vessels operating in U.S. waters have been required to carry AIS transponders, which send automated signals to nearby ships, onshore infrastructure and satellites indicating their identity, purpose, course and speed.
 Originally envisioned as a post-9/11 security measure, AIS data is now used by the public and private sectors for a far wider range of uses, including maritime safety, ocean planning and environmental protection.

 The Portal’s Maritime theme contains AIS maps for fishing vessels for each year dating back to 2015.
-The maps present a composite of traffic for all fishing vessels, rather than breaking out ships by fishery or gear type, as the VMS and VTR do.
-By manually toggling through or automatically animating the monthly AIS fishing maps, it is possible to see how the volume and locations of activity changed throughout the seasons.
+The maps present a composite of traffic for fishing vessels that provided locations via AIS, rather than breaking out ships by fishery or gear type, as the VMS and VTR do.
+Since AIS is not required for many fishing vessels, this dataset should only be used to supplement other fisheries data and users should understand its limitations when interpreting these maps.

 Additional Data of Importance to Fishing